-For the CEC engine tests specified in the ACEA Oil Sequences and listed in Tables A.2 (light duty - ACEA 2021) and A.3 (heavy duty - ACEA 2022), apply the guidelines defined in the corresponding VGRA Tables in A.3.3.
+For the CEC engine tests specified in the ACEA Oil Sequences and listed in Tables A.2 (light duty - ACEA 2023) and A.3 (heavy duty - ACEA 2022), apply the guidelines defined in the corresponding VGRA Guidelines in A.3.3.
+Those guidelines are presented either as text or as table format.